We participated in the "Migration Competition 2017"!

 In my team,

-Also, since we were assuming that no documentation would remain, we
+Also, since we were working under the assumption that no documentation remained,

 Technical factors when actually migrating